-At the Mayo Clinic Breast Clinic, you will find a caring, multidisciplinary team of experts to help you with all breast-related concerns, including breast cancer.
-They offer you personalized care in a supportive environment and the most effective options for diagnosis and treatment, including for complex and rare conditions.
+At the Mayo Clinic Breast Clinic, you'll find a caring, multidisciplinary team of experts to help you with all breast-related concerns, including the most complex and rare forms of breast cancer.
+This team provides whole-person care that considers all of your needs in a supportive environment.
+Our multidisciplinary care brings together experts who work to determine the best course and sequence of therapy for your situation and the most effective options for diagnosis and treatment, including for complex and rare conditions.

 Comprehensive diagnostic and treatment services are available at Mayo Clinic's campuses in Arizona, Florida and Minnesota.
-Your doctors work with you to develop a care plan tailored to your situation and wishes.
+Your doctors work with you to develop a care plan tailored to your needs.
 If you choose breast cancer surgery, Mayo Clinic surgeons are highly trained in innovative approaches.

 Mayo Clinic doctors and scientists conduct many breast cancer clinical trials, including tests of experimental treatments that are unavailable elsewhere.